HenrikBengtsson/LaTeX/README.md

 LaTeX
 =====

-This section contains software and tools of mine that are related to LaTeX and friends.
+This section contains some of the LaTeX software and tools of mine.

 com.braju.{pstricks|graphicalmodels|pedigrees}
 ----------------------------------------------